rascalosh/uaswebprog/README.md

-God created hell on earth in the form of Laravel.
+God created hell on earth in the form of the Laravel framework.